redhotchilihacker1/Mergen/README.md

 # Mergen

-Mergen is a tool to identify several vulnerabilities during your pentest process.
+Mergen is a web scanning tool to conduct basic recon steps and identify several vulnerabilites during your pentest process.

 ## How to Install